VyperCore/bucket/docs/coverpoints.md

 ## Coverpoints

 A coverpoint consists of one or more axes, which are then crossed.
-Each possible combination of the axis values is called a bucket.
+(An axis covers one signal/data).
+Each possible combination of the axes' values is called a bucket.
 Each bucket has a default goal with a target of 10 hits, which can be modified as required, or can be made illegal or ignored.

 Each new coverpoint should inherit from the Coverpoint class, and requires a 'name' and a 'description'.
 More arguments can be passed to the coverpoint as required (see example files).